ramtinJ95/Mywiki/Snowflake Data Cloud Features and Architecture.md

 ### Table
 Insert-only stream type for streams on the external table.
+Adding a stream to a table appends three metadata column: METADATA$ACTION, METADATA$ISUPDATE, METADATA$ROW_ID.
+These columns track the CDC records and their type:  appends,  deletes, or both (updates = inserts + deletes).
+METADATA$ACTION - Indicates the DML operation (INSERT, DELETE) recorded.

+METADATA$ISUPDATE - Indicates whether the operation was part of an UPDATE statement.

+METADATA$ROW_ID - Specifies the unique and immutable ID for the row, which can be used to track changes to specific rows over time.

+__Snowflake supports four different table types: Permanent Table, Temporary Table, Transient Table, and External Table:__

+__Permanent Table:__ It persists until dropped.
+It is designed for data requiring the highest data protection and recovery level and is the default table type.
+Permanent Tables can be protected by up to 90 days of time travel with Enterprise Edition or above.
+Moreover, the failsafe is covered on all the Permanent Tables.

+__Temporary Table:__ A Temporary table is tied to a specific session, which means it is tied to a single user.
+Temporary tables are used for things like materializing subquery.
+You can only cover temporary tables by up to one day of time travel, and they are not covered by a failsafe.

+__Transient Table:__ A Transient table is essentially a temporary table that more than one user can share because multiple users share a transient table.
+You have to drop it when you are finished with it, and it also is only covered by up to one day of time travel and is not covered by a failsafe.
+NOTE - WE CAN ALSO HAVE TRANSIENT DATABASES AND SCHEMAS.

+__External Table:__ An External Table is used to access data in a data lake.
+It is always read-only because it is based on files that live outside of Snowflake and are not managed by Snowflake, and Time Travel and Failsafe do not cover it.

+### Snowflake connectors
+There are three available connectors for snowflake; Python, Spark and Kafka.

+__kafka connector__:
+* Kafka topics can be mapped to existing Snowflake tables in the Kafka configuration.
+If the topics are not mapped, then the Kafka connector creates a new table for each topic using the topic name.
+The Kafka connector subscribes to one or more Kafka topics based on the configuration information provided via the Kafka configuration file or command line (Or the Confluent Control Center;
+Confluent only).

 ### Good to know
 standard retatation period is 1 day and auto enabled for all snowflake accounts.